 Most fashion websites are basically e-commerce sites

-Now more than ever, selling is a priority and users need not to get lost in your fancy navigation.
+Now more than ever, selling is a priority and users need not get lost in your fancy navigation.
 So it makes sense for fashion websites to adopt a very simple, straightforward approach focused on making it easy to find a product and put it in the cart.

 The dark side of this reasoning, though, is digital sameness: by optimizing design and interaction according to shared rules, we all end up with the same product.
 Just look at websites from major fashion brands and you will think they just changed images and fonts.
-Grids are mostly the same, with a wide opening cover, “man/woman collection” boxes on the second screen and maybe a link to the corporate page.
+Grids are mostly the same, with a wide opening cover, “man/woman collection” boxes on the second screen, and maybe a link to the corporate page.
 Creativity is only channeled through videos and collection photos.
 Is this really inevitable?

 Can fashion push forward digital as it did in other fields?

-Fashion has been traditionally flirting with the best and edgiest artists, photographers, creatives.
+Fashion has been traditionally flirting with the best and edgiest artists, photographers, and creatives.
 Fashion has always been ahead of its time, breaking the rules and making new ones.
 It’s maddening to see it so cautious when it comes to digital.

 While functionality is important, you can’t help to think that websites like these break the narrative of the brand, making it appear suddenly common.
 It seems like digital innovators are somehow escaping the gaze of fashion.

-Digital experimentation as excess
+Digital experimentation as excess in fashion websites

 The genius is in the details